gastanek/blockchain/README.md

-This project supports a short article on the basics of blockchain and how it is ipmlemented.
+This project is an exercise to learn blockchain and supports a short article on the basics of its' implementation.

-Your first references should be:
+First references should be:
 <a href="https://link.springer.com/article/10.1007/BF00196791">How to timestamp a Digital Document</a>
 and
 <a href="https://bitcoin.org/bitcoin.pdf">Bitcoin.pdf</a>